 Anthropology students often wonder what they can do with their major or minor after Colby.
 The fact is that anthropology is an excellent preparation for any professional field.
-Find out what you can do with an Anthropology major here.
 Studying anthropology encourages the development of holistic and critical thinking, research design skills, awareness of complex cultural differences, and a sophisticated understanding of contemporary global realities.
 All these analytical and conceptual skills are invaluable in the contemporary workplace.

 The department encourages anthropology majors and minors to explore internship and other career-related opportunities as much as possible while at Colby: these include JanPlan and summer internships, volunteer work, and other avenues for applying your anthropological learning outside the classroom.
 Read about past student internship experiences and explore ideas about careers where you can apply your anthropological skills.